-Containing 269 cards, the Throne of Eldraine (ELD) set features new styled cards and spells that have caused a major shift in the MTG Standard metagame.
+Containing 269 cards, the Throne of Eldraine (ELD) set features new styled cards and spells that previously brought about a major shift in the MTG Standard metagame.
 ELD also features Adventure creatures, a Food mechanic, and lots of Knights.

 Here are the top ELD cards worth money.

 The Great Henge (Mythic Rare)